 New School Year Inquiries

 Some districts contact formerly enrolled families to inquire if they plan to return to their local public schools.
-While it would help their planning, homeschooling is “until further notice” and families do not need to renew or repeat their intention to home educate their children.
+While it would help the district's planning, homeschooling is “until further notice” and families do not need to renew or repeat their intention to home educate their children.

 The law changed in 2012 to one-time only notification at the beginning of a child’s homeschool program.
 Districts may or may not have updated their policies to reflect the law, so may be genuinely unaware of this change.
 However, the NH Department of Education sent out a reminder in fall 2020 because over half of NH’s SAUs had outdated and incorrect policies regarding home education.

-You can choose to respond to these inquires with a simple note, not another Letter of Intent or homeschool notification letter, if you choose, but you have no obligation to do so and GSHE generally advises not to reply.
+You can choose to respond to these inquiries with a simple note, not another homeschool notification letter, if you choose, but you have no obligation to do so and GSHE generally advises not to reply.

-Your chosen Participating Agency – your local SAU, a private school that offers this service, or the NH DOE – must send an acknowledgement letter within 14 days of receiving your notification letter.
+Your chosen Participating Agency – your local SAU, a private school that offers this service, or the NH DOE – must send an acknowledgement letter within 14 days of receiving your notification letter per state law.
 This letter should not be specific to a single academic year because home ed law requires one-time only notification.
-The home ed program is in effect until you notify them otherwise.
+The home ed program is in effect until you inform them otherwise.

 If your acknowledgement letter incorrectly specifies only one academic year, contact the office and remind them that the legal requirements are one-time only notification and request a new, corrected acknowledgment letter be issued.
 Do not refile a notification; that rewards them for their error and the mistake is theirs, not yours.
 If needed, give the office the home ed law (RSA 193-A) and rules (Ed 315) links, and even the NH DOE’s technical advisory letter, so they are reminded of their legal responsibilities.

 Lost Acknowledgement Letter